piepdx/pie-cookbook/drafts/working-draft-tactical.md

 **Participant selection**
 PIE has a proven and refined methodology for selecting participants in its programs.
 At a macro level, this methodology includes a weighted average of the following elements:

-- **Team** (5.0x): We analyze the entrepreneurs to determine their level of coachability, the extent of their experience in business and/or the market they are pursuing, their existing knowledge and learning to be had, their ability to work in a collaborative space, and their willingness to participate in the program as a mentor to other members of their cohort (peer mentoring), as well as their potential to assist future members of the program (ongoing mentoring).
+- **People** (5.0x): We analyze the entrepreneurs to determine their level of coachability, the extent of their experience in business and/or the market they are pursuing, their existing knowledge and learning to be had, their ability to work in a collaborative space, and their willingness to participate in the program as a mentor to other members of their cohort (peer mentoring), as well as their potential to assist future members of the program (ongoing mentoring).
 - **Idea** (2.0x): Staff, partners, and mentors are asked to analyze the potential of the business idea, the market(s) to which the idea may be attractive, the feasibility of developing a product for that market(s), and whether the product is appropriately timed for the intended market(s).
-- **Serendipity** (1.5x): Staff, mentors, and partners assess the less tangible elements of the team and the product they are pursuing.
+- **Enchantment** (1.5x): Staff, mentors, and partners assess the less tangible elements of the team and the product they are pursuing.
 Is it intriguing?
 Will it benefit other companies in the cohort?
 Are the founders likely to be helpful to their peers?
 Are there mentors who could have a meaningful impact on the entrepreneurs and their businesses?
 Is there a value to the community or other sponsors?

 ### People